A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Introduction

 A framework allowing for cyclic quantum causal models was proposed in~\cite{Barrett2020}.
-There the focus is on indefinite causal order processes and the authors adopt a fully quantum approach where all nodes correspond to quantum systems.
+There the focus was on indefinite causal order processes and the authors adopt a fully quantum approach where all nodes are associated with quantum systems.
 To model post-quantum theories admitting jamming correlations~\cite{Grunhaus1996, Horodecki2019} and analyse the signalling possibilities therein, we distinguish between classical nodes corresponding to measurement settings and outcomes, and non-classical nodes (which may be quantum, or more generally post-quantum systems modelled by a generalised probabilistic theory).
 This is similar to the approach of~\cite{Henson2014} but, in contrast to~\cite{Henson2014}, we allow for cyclic causal models, fine-tuning and also consider space-time embeddings.

 Finally we note some implications for the problem of causal discovery (inferring causation from empirical data), which is ubiquitous in science.
 Causal discovery algorithms are often based on the assumption of ``no fine-tuning'' or faithfulness (see~\cite{Pearl2009, Spirtes2001}).
 Allowing fine-tuning significantly complicates causal discovery by allowing for causal influences that are not immediately reflected in certain types of empirical data.
 The framework, and results presented here make explicit several new aspects of fine-tuned causal models and elucidate relationships between several concepts relating to causal models that are equivalent in the absence of fine-tuning, but that become inequivalent in the presence of fine-tuning.
 This suggests new methods for exploring the problem of causal discovery in the presence of fine-tuning, a problem that is of interest to the scientific community beyond the foundations of quantum physics.